 Western Vs Japanese Knives

-The fundamental distinction between Western style knives Vs Japanese style knives; is the idea that the Western knife is honed on both sides of their edge.
-They therefore have what is known as a symmetrical bevel.
+The fundamental distinction between Western style Vs Japanese style; is the idea that the Western knife is honed on both sides of their edge.
+They therefore have what is known as a symmetrical bevel and not a single bevel.

-However, professional Japanese chef knives are used much in the same way as their Western counterparts, just for different styles of cooking.
+However, a professional chef knife from Japan is used much in the same way as their Western counterparts, just for different styles of cooking.

 - Udon kiri for making udon